Trivial Pursuit (American game show): First three rounds

-Final Round
+Final round

-The final round again used the traditional basic categories as in Round 1, but the round was played in a different manner.
-The round started with a toss-up question and the first player to ring-in and answer correctly was given control of the game, keeping it as long as he/she kept answering questions correctly.
+The final round again uses the traditional basic categories as in the first round, but the round is played in a different manner.
+The round starts with a toss-up question, and the first player to ring-in and answer correctly is given control of the game, keeping it as long as he/she keeps answering questions correctly.

-If the player in control missed a question, the question was fielded as a toss-up for the other two players and the one who answered correctly received control and the half-wedge, if it had not already been filled in on his/her pie.
-If nobody answered correctly, another toss-up was played to determine control.
+If the player in control misses a question, the question is fielded as a toss-up for the other two players, and the one who answers correctly receives control and the half-wedge, if it has not already been filled in on their pie.
+If nobody answers correctly, another toss-up is played to determine control.

-The final round continued in this manner until either a player completely filled in his/her pie, therefore becoming the day's champion, or time was called, whichever happened first.
-If time was called, the player who had filled in the most wedges in their pie was declared the champion.
+The final round continues in this manner until either a player completely fills in their pie, therefore becoming the day's champion, or time is called, whichever happens first (a warning tone chimes 4 times signaling one minute left in the final round if it occurs).
+If time is called, the player who has filled in the most wedges in their pie is declared the champion.

-The winner of the game received $500 cash, a prize, and a chance to play the bonus round.
+The winner of the game receives a $500 cash prize and advances to the Trivial Pursuit Challenge Round.

-Bonus Round: The Trivial Pursuit Challenge Round
+The Trivial Pursuit Challenge Round

-The day's champion played the bonus for a trip and $1,000 in cash.
+The day's champion plays the bonus for a trip and $1,000 in cash.

-To accomplish this, the champion needed to correctly answer one question in each of the six basic categories within 45 seconds.
-Each category was played one question at a time in sequence, starting with Geography and ending in Sports & Leisure.
+To accomplish this, the champion needs to correctly answer one question in each of the six basic categories within 45 seconds.
+Each category is played one question at a time in sequence, starting with Geography and ending in Sports & Leisure.

-Answering a question in a category correctly caused its respective wedge to light up in the pie.
-Answering incorrectly or passing left the wedge blank until a question was answered correctly.
+Answering a question in a category correctly causes its respective wedge to light up in the pie.
+Answering incorrectly or passing leaves the wedge blank until a question is answered correctly.

-Each wedge lit up awarded the contestant $100.
-If the champion managed to fill the pie within the time limit, he/she won the grand prizes.
+Each wedge lit up awards the contestant $100.
+A grand prize is awarded if the champion manages to fill the pie within the time limit.

 Audience game

-If there was extra time at the end of the show, an audience member was called on stage and given the opportunity to answer five multiple-choice questions (much like the "Interactive" portion of the show) worth $20 apiece, for a maximum payoff of $100.
+If there is extra time at the end of the show, an audience member is called on stage and given the opportunity to answer five multiple-choice questions (much like the "Interactive" portion of the show) worth $20 apiece, for a maximum payoff of $100.